Code reviews on GitHub¶

 From now on no direct commits/pushes to master or any of the stable branches are allowed in general.
 Every code change - even one liners - have to be reviewed!

 - A developer will submit their changes on GitHub via a pull request (PR).
 GitHub:help - using pull requests

 - Within the pull request the developer could already name other developers (using @GitHubusername) and ask them for review.

 - Using Labels section on the right side, they add “3 - To review” label if the patch is complete.
 If they have no permission to do that, other developers may add this Label in case PR author had indicated.

 - Other developers (either named or at free will) have a look at the changes and are welcome to write comments within the comment field.

-- In case the reviewer is okay with the changes and thinks all his comments and suggestions have been taken into account a :+1 on the comment will signal a positive review.
+- In case the reviewer is okay with the changes and thinks all their comments and suggestions have been taken into account a :+1 on the comment will signal a positive review.

 - Before a pull request will be merged into master or the corresponding branch at least 2 reviewers need to give :+1 score.

 - Our continuous integration server will give an additional indicator for the quality of the pull request (the results can be accessed from the GitHub interface for that pull request).